NumericFactory/velibeo/README.md

 Velibeo is a web app for the Velib bike sharing system in Paris, France.
 It can also be used as a webapp on any other mobile device, and will be packaged soon for other devices.

 ### How to use
-+ Simply search by postal code
++ User can easily search bicycle stations by postal code
-+ App give you the stations near your research and say you how many bicycle are availables
++ App show the stations near your research and say you how many bicycles are availables

-## Resources for contributors

 ### Development